Pear upside-down cake is a perfect twist on the classic and it’s seriously one of the easiest cakes you will ever make!

 Pear Upside-Down Cake

-- 3 fresh pear halves or canned, peeled, cored, and sliced
+- 3 fresh or canned pear halves peeled, cored, and sliced thin

 - 1 cup sugar